Frequently Asked Questions

 If you already have a roommate in mind, simply share your housing application screen names and then use the search by detail tool.
-Students may also opt out of the roommate search tool and the software program will match those students based on date of deposit, room preferences and profile information.

 Important note: Students who are required to live on campus based on the live-on policy for the corresponding academic year, must choose on-campus housing or obtain written approval from Residential Life to commute.